 Your persona doesn’t have to be detailed to help you create content.

 Now that you know a little bit about the audience you want to build, you can start developing content that will attract them.
+(You’ll also need to know your overall strategy.
+What do you want the content to do?
+Why do you want more eyeballs on your content?
+Our free “SMART Goals” ebook can help you plan better goals.)

 In this post from The Church Cafe, Late Bar & Restaurant, they engage a local Irish audience talking about an expected storm.